Epistemic Familiarity is Associated With Belief Stability in Large Language Models: Experiments

-We consider sixteen open-source LLMs spanning the Gemma, Llama, Mistral, and Qwen families, with both base and chat-tuned variants (see Supplementary Section~\ref{appendix:LLMs}).
-For each $\langle$dataset, LLM$\rangle$ pair, we extract token-level activations from the layer that maximizes linear separability between \texttt{True} and \texttt{Not True} statements~\cite{savcisens2025trilemma} (see Supplementary Table~\ref{appendix:tab:LLMs}).
-We then record the sequence of hidden states $\mathbf{z}_{i}^{(l)}$ for each statement $s_i$.
+We evaluate $21$ open-source LLMs spanning the Gemma, Llama, Mistral, and Qwen families, including base and chat-tuned variants (Appendix~\ref{appendix:LLMs}).
+For each $\langle$dataset, LLM$\rangle$ pair, we extract token-level activations at the layer identified in~\cite{savcisens2025trilemma} (Tab.~\ref{appendix:tab:LLMs}).
+Including multiple architectures and both base and instruction-tuned models allows evaluation across diverse LLM families.

-For descriptive, model-agnostic analyses, we reduce each sequence to a single vector by selecting the final non-padding token.
-We then characterize patterns at both the linguistic and representation levels.
-At the linguistic level, we compute rank–frequency curves over character bigrams aggregated across entity names for each statement type.
-At the representation level, we compute pairwise $1$-D Wasserstein distances between activation distributions across all dimensions, averaged across LLMs.
-These metrics reveal similarities between statement types at the linguistic level and in latent space before any supervised probing.